AlSharji0/NN-from-scratch/README.md

-Building a NN from scratch, limited to using numpy and matplotlib.
+Building a NN from scratch, limited to using numpy.